-The attached 2018 Annual Debt Report reviews the current debt position as at December 31, 2017 and provides information on known future debt.
-Administration continues to review and assess the need for debt and other forms of financing to meet City needs in the long-term.
+The attached 2019 Annual Debt Report reviews the current debt position as at December 31, 2018 and provides information on future debt.
+Administration continues to review and assess the need for debt and other forms of financing to meet the needs in the long-term.
+One area of concern is the current condition of the City's assets, which if not mitigated appropriately, could present a significant risk and increase the reliance on debt financing in the future.
+The City's capital program is under considerable pressure including the points noted below: